 This post may contain affiliate links.
 Please read our disclosure policy.

 Soft, buttery sweet corn and cheese madeleines with a delicate crumb and signature hump.
 A unique twist on the French classic—easy, elegant, and irresistible.
+All the tips you need to get a signature hump without resting the batter.

 If there’s one flavor I can’t resist, it’s corn—especially in desserts.
 There’s something about the natural sweetness and subtle creaminess of corn that elevates a simple cake into something a little magical.
 These sweet corn madeleines are exactly that: buttery, soft, and delicately sweet, with a playful corn flavor that shines through without being overpowering.